 sudden unusual pain in your hand, arm, or foot.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Avandia?

-This list is not complete and many other medicines may increase or decrease the effects of Avandia on lowering your blood sugar.
+This list is not complete and many other drugs may interact with rosiglitazone.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 - Reviews (8)

 - Dosage information

 - During pregnancy